Dark Energy Black Holes with Intermediate Masses at High Redshifts: an earlier generation of Quasars and observations: Abstract

 \section{Abstract}

 Dark Energy is the largest fraction of the energy density of our Universe - yet it remains one of the enduring enigmas of our times.
 Here we show that Dark Energy can be used to solve 2 tantalizing mysteries of the observable universe.
 We build on existing models of Dark Energy linked to neutrino masses.
 In these models Dark Energy can undergo Phase Transitions and form Black Holes.
 Here we look at the implications of the family structure of neutrinos for the phase transitions in dark energy and associated peaks in black hole formation.
-It has been previously shown that one of these peaks in Black Hole formation is associated with the observed peak in Quasar formation.
-Here, we predict that there will also be an earlier peak in the Dark Energy Black Holes at high redshifts.
+It has been previously shown that one of these peaks in Black Hole formation is associated with the observed peak in Quasar formation at redshifts $z \sim 2.5$.
+Here, we predict that there will also be an earlier peak in the Dark Energy Black Holes at high redshifts $z \sim 18$.
 These Dark Energy Black Holes formed at high redshifts are Intermediate Mass Black Holes (IMBHs).
-These Dark Energy Black Holes at large redshift can help explain both the EDGES observations and the observations of large Supermassive Black Holes (SMBHs) at redshifts $z \sim 7$ through the accretion onto the Dark Energy IMBHs at high redshifts.
-Thus, these Dark Energy Black Holes solve 2 of the most puzzling mysteries of the observable early universe.
-Not only does the existence of an earlier phase of Dark Energy Black Holes take care of some current challenges to theory implied by existing astronomical data, it also helps us actively look for these Dark Energy Black Holes at these high redshifts as predicted here through targeted searches for these Black Holes at the redshifts $z \sim 18$.
-There is a slight dependence of the location of the peak on the lightest neutrino mass - so the peak may be located at a slightly lower value of the redshift.
-This may actully enable a measurement of the lightest neutrino mass - something which has eluded us so far.
-Finding these Dark Energy Black Holes of Intermediate Mass should be within the reach of upcoming observations - particularly with the James Webb Space Telescope - but perhaps also through the use of other innovative techniques focusing specifically on the redshifts around $z \sim 18$.
+These Dark Energy Black Holes at large redshift can help explain both the EDGES observations and the observations of large Supermassive Black Holes (SMBHs) at redshifts of 7 or larger.
+Our current work directs us to actively look for these Dark Energy Black Holes at these high redshifts as predicted here through targeted searches for these Black Holes at the redshifts $z$ near 18.
+There is a slight dependence of the location of the peak on the lightest neutrino mass.
+This may enable a measurement of the lightest neutrino mass - something which has eluded us so far.
+Finding these Dark Energy Black Holes of Intermediate Mass should be within the reach of upcoming observations - particularly with the James Webb Space Telescope - but perhaps also through the use of other innovative techniques focusing specifically on the redshifts $z$ around 18.